-In July of 2016, after a short hiatus, discussions pertaining to the future of the Pipestone Property resumed with the Pimicikamak Okimawin.
-Gossan has been advised that Pimicikamak Okimawin has completed their due diligence process and will soon be in a position to extend a formal purchase offer to Gossan for the Pipestone mineral rights.
+In July of 2016, after a hiatus, discussions pertaining to the future of the Pipestone Property resumed with the Pimicikamak Okimawin.
+Gossan was advised that Pimicikamak Okimawin has completed their due diligence process and would be in a position to extend a formal purchase offer to Gossan for the Pipestone mineral rights.
 There is no indication that any offer will be immediately forthcoming.
 On July 13, 2018, a new Chief and Band Council were elected at the Cross Lake First Nation.
-An initial meeting was held with the new Chief, Councilors and advisors and Gossan's management in December of 2018.
-On May 7, 2019, a new Chief and Band Council were elected and negotiations have yet to be resumed.
+An initial meeting was held with the new Chief, Councilors and advisors and Gossan's management in December of 2018 and an offer was discussed.
+Subsequently, on May 7, 2019, a new Chief and Band Council were elected and an initial meeting, led by the Vice-Chief, was held on October 1, 2019.

-The Pipestone Property is currently comprised of 11 claims and covers 2,578 hectares.
-On 9 of the claims, assessment work requirements have been temporarily deferred.
-The other two claims totaling 278 hectares are in good standing with tenure that extends to at least 2030.
+The Pipestone Property is comprised of 11 claims and covers 2,578 hectares.
+On 9 of the claims, assessment work requirements have been temporarily deferred and these claims may become subject to loss of tenure.
+The other two claims along the deposit, totaling 278 hectares, are in good standing with tenure that extends to 2030 and 2073.
+The Property is situated within Northern Flood Agreement Selection Site 1.9, an area that is otherwise withdrawn from staking as a potential and possible future site for a reserve.